wp-plugins/wp-pipes/readme.txt

 == Changelog ==

+= 1.10 =
+* Emergency fix for wrong condition to get addons (sources, engines and processors) for Pipes.

 = 1.9 =
 * Moved extra addons to Wordpress plugin structure, keepin the core addons at the current place.
 * Added Test button to HTML Parser feature inside Get Fulltext processor.